LucasDLee/C4-Notes-and-Code/README.md

 Started in January 2022.

-## C4 Coding Club: Youth
+## Coding Club: Youth

-All of the code provided is found in *main-template.py* with both code notes and activites.
+Everything is found in *Coding Club - Youth* folder with both code notes and activites.

 Youth will be introduced to programming concepts such as what data types are and how to use them, become familiar with if-statements, loops, and functions, and be introduced to object-oriented programming.